 Once they have a list of statements, they now need to generate a list of possible quotations related to their hypothetical essay’s central argument.

-There are several websites dedicated to curating pertinent quotations from figures of note on an apparently inexhaustible array of topics.
+Several websites are dedicated to curating pertinent quotations from figures of note on an apparently inexhaustible array of topics.
 These types of sites are invaluable resources for tracking down interesting quotations for any essay.

 What better way to get a reader thinking than to open with a question?

 See what I did there?

 Beginning an essay with a question not only indicates to the reader the direction the essay is headed in but challenges them to respond personally to the topic.